AlexandruBurlacu/alexandruburlacu.github.io/_posts/2021-06-15-ml-error-analysis.md

 ## Groupings

-So I mentioned about cohorts in the paragraph above, so will make sense to follow-up on it.
+I mentioned about cohorts in the paragraph above, so will make sense to follow-up on it.
 Cohorts are important because your stakeholders are interested in these, sometimes you might be too, but the business is usually the number one "fan" of cohorts.
 Why?
 Well, maybe they are especially interested to provide top-notch services for a special group of customers, or maybe they must comply with some regulations that ask them for some specific level of performance for anyone and everyone.

-Also, your dataset is most certainly skeweed, if it's real world data.
+Also, your dataset is most certainly skeewed, if it's real world data.
 Meaning you will have underrepresented classes, all sorts of disbalances, and even different distributions for your features for each class/group of classes.
 It wouldn't be ok for the business to give mediocre recommendations for people outside US and Canada, or to predict that [a person of color is some kind of ape](https://www.cnet.com/news/google-apologizes-for-algorithm-mistakenly-calling-black-people-gorillas/).

 So, we need to create cohorts, or groups, based on some characteristics, and track the performance of our machine learning systems across all these.
 Often you will discover that teams conscious about their cohorts will deploy different models for different cohorts, to ensure high-quality service for all of these.

 But groupings aren't just cohorts based on input data characteristics.
 Sometimes for model analysis it makes sense to create groupings based on errors.
 Some sort of groupings by error profile.
-Maybe for some inputs your model, or models, are giving low errors, for other inputs some very high errors, and for yet another group if inputs an entirely different error distribution.
+Maybe for some inputs your model(s) gives low errors, for other inputs some very high errors, and for yet another group the error distribution is entirely different.
 To uncover and understand these, you could use [K-Means]({{ site.url }}/posts/2021-06-18-kmeans-trick) to cluster your losses and identify the reason your model might fail or just underperform.
 That's what Manifold from Uber does, and that's just brilliant!

 Finally, groupings are also about how you group your data into train/test splits, or maybe more splits like evaluation during the training of your model, to notice when the model starts to overfit or whatever.
 Also, special care should be taken when doing hyperparameter search.
 For fast to train models a technique called [nested cross validation](https://weina.me/nested-cross-validation/) is an incredibly good way to ensure the model is really good.
 The nested part is necessary because doing HPO you're basically optimizing on the evaluation set, so your results will be "optimistic" to say the least.
 Having an additional split could give you a more unbiased evaluation of the final model.
 What about slow models?
 Oh boi.
 Try to have a big enough dataset such that you can have big splits for all your evaluation/testing stages.
 You don't have this either?
 Have you heard about the [AI hierarchy of needs](https://hackernoon.com/the-ai-hierarchy-of-needs-18f111fcc007)?

 Also, an often overlooked issue is the target distribution of the dataset.
 It might be heavely imbalanced, and as a reasult, special care should be taken when sampling from it for train/validation/test splits.
 That's why you should almost always search for a way to have your splits _stratified_ (see scikit-learn's `StratifiedKFold`, also `train_test_split` has a `stratify=` parameter and for multioutput datasets check out `multioutput_crossvalidation` package).
-You could try to do some sort of oversampling, a la SMOTE or ADASYN, but in my experience it might not always work, so just experiment.
+When a dataset is imbalanced you could try to do some sort of oversampling, a la SMOTE or ADASYN, but in my experience it might not always work, so just experiment (a scikit-learn-like lib for this is [`imbalanced-learn`](https://imbalanced-learn.org/stable/index.html)).

 ## Interpretations